Your Annual Regulatory Compliance Timeline for Singapore Businesses

 Typically, the financial year end dates in Singapore are the last day of the month.
 However, to maximize the coverage of the tax exemption for new start-up companies for its first three consecutive years of assessments, most companies fix their first financial period to end on the last day of the 11th month from the date of incorporation.

-If a company does not know which financial year it operates within, the company can enquire with its company secretary
+If a company does not know which financial year it operates within, the company can enquire with its company secretary.

 This is where tracking the details can get a little tricky.

-Companies are to file Corporate Income Tax Returns commonly known as Form C-S or Form C by 30 Nov every year, except for dormant companies which have applied to IRAS to waive the requirement to file.
+Companies are to file Corporate Income Tax Returns commonly known as Form C-S or Form C by 30 November every year, except for dormant companies which have applied to IRAS to waive the requirement to file.

 In tax terms, YA (year of assessment) is the year in which your income is assessed to tax.
 To assess the amount of tax for the current YA, IRAS looks at the income, expenses, etc. during the financial year.
 This financial year is known as the “basis period”.

 The basis period is generally a 12-month financial period preceding the YA.
 In corporate tax filing, this refers to the financial year that ended in the year that precedes the current YA, e.g., YA 2024 for income earned in the financial year that ended in 2023.
+Ensuring that tax forms are submitted on time is a critical part of the regulatory compliance in Singapore.

 An Example